OfficeDev/office-js-docs-pr/docs/excel/performance.md

 One way to create fewer range objects is to split each range array into multiple arrays, and then process each new array with a loop and a new `context.sync()` call.

 > [!IMPORTANT]
-> Using multiple loops can reduce the size of each payload request to avoid exceeding the 5MB limit, but using multiple loops and multiple `context.sync()` calls negatively impacts performance.
-Only use this strategy you've first determined that you're exceeding the payload size limit.
+> Only use this strategy you've first determined that you're exceeding the payload request size limit.
+Using multiple loops can reduce the size of each payload request to avoid exceeding the 5MB limit, but using multiple loops and multiple `context.sync()` calls also negatively impacts performance.

 The following code sample attempts to process a large array of ranges in a single loop and then a single `context.sync()` call.
 Processing too many range values in one `context.sync()` call causes the payload request size to exceed the 5MB limit.